Working with Assemblies on Item Creation Records

 -

-When this option is enabled, only the current assembly is selected in the corresponding Restrict to Assemblies field of the BOM record.
+When this option is enabled, only the current assembly is selected in the Restrict to Assemblies field of the BOM record.

 To make the BOM available to all assemblies: